 Thank you to all those who contacted me about the Retained EU Law (Revocation and Reform) Bill.

-This Bill will allow Government Ministers to amend or repeal all legislation carried over from our membership of the EU – thought to consist of over 2400 pieces of law – with nearly no parliamentary scrutiny.
-If the Government does not pass a replacement to any piece of this legislation before the end of next year, it would expire and no longer be law in our country.
-I am concerned that this puts at risk hard-fought rights and protections for British workers, consumers and the environment while diminishing democratic scrutiny and accountability in key areas of British law.
+This Bill is aimed at allowing Ministers to amend or repeal all legislation carried over from our membership of the EU with nearly no parliamentary scrutiny.
+I am concerned that this would put at risk hard-fought rights and protections for British workers, consumers, and the environment while diminishing democratic scrutiny and accountability in key areas of British law.

 Instead, the Government should bring forward a positive set of proposals about where the law needs to change or whether something can be done better, and allow MPs to scrutinise those proposals on behalf of our constituents.